ember-learn/cli-guides/guides/basic-use/folder-layout-and-naming-conventions.md

 <Ui::NavBar />
 ```

-If components are nested more than one level deep, separate each directory using double colons.
+If a component is nested more than one level deep, separate each directory using double colons.

 #### Tests